We use cookies to analyze traffic and enhance your site experience.

 These feelings are vividly expressed in his Elegy to the Spanish Republic series, one of the most iconic bodies of paintings in the post-War era.
 A significant work from this series, Untitled (Elegy), 1975, which has been in the same private collection for half a century, will be on view in a gallery exhibition for the first time.
 Spanish Painting with the Face of a Dog, 1958/59/60, is also an especially prominent inclusion in the exhibition.
 It was shown in Motherwell’s 1965 retrospective at the Museum of Modern Art, which was organized by Frank O’Hara, and it was recently included in the artist’s 2023 retrospective at The Modern Art Museum of Fort Worth, which traveled to the Kunstforum Wien.

-The exhibition will be accompanied by a new text by London-based writer Matthew Holman, as well as archival images that document Motherwell’s successive returns to individual works.
-A series of public programs, to be held in the gallery space over the course of the exhibition, will be announced in the coming weeks.
+The exhibition was accompanied by a new text by London-based writer Matthew Holman, as well as archival images that document Motherwell’s successive returns to individual works.

-Join us for a two-part public program hosted by Matthew Holman at Olney Gleason.
-In the first half of the conversation, art historian and curator Megan Kincaid offers a close reading of Motherwell’s practice, drawing on her research into modernist abstraction and the transnational currents that shaped mid-century American art.
+On March 14th, Olney Gleason hosted a two-part public program around Robert Motherwell: Surface/Subject moderated by Matthew Holman.
+In the first part of the program, art historian and curator Megan Kincaid offered a close reading of Motherwell’s practice, drawing on her research into modernist abstraction and the transnational currents that shaped mid-century American art.

-In the second half, artist Tony Lewis joins Holman to discuss his own work in relation to Motherwell’s, which similarly engages questions of gesture and surface through processes of mark-making and concealment.
-Lewis’ solo exhibition opens at Olney Gleason in May 2026.
+In the second half, artist Tony Lewis joined Holman to discuss his own work in relation to Motherwell’s, which similarly engages questions of gesture and surface through processes of mark-making and concealment.

 essay: "Robert Motherwell: A sense of Life"